Anthares101/saruman-project/README.md

 3. Click on `Generate Visual Studio project files` and wait for it to finish
 4. Now you can double click on `Saruman.sln` and Unreal will ask to rebuild the module, do it and wait for it to finish

 After all this steps the project should open for you.
-Maybe the editor report some errors about the lighting system, just click on the Unreal editor `Render` (Maybe the editor ask you for network access, allow it, it is needed for this process).
+Maybe the editor report some errors about the lighting system, just click on the Unreal editor `Render` button (Maybe the editor ask you for network access, allow it, it is needed for this process).